At Taylor, we practice persistent curiosity and recognize that everyone has knowledge to gain and share.

 The Taylor Provocation Series are thought-provoking monographs about the field of changemaking in higher education and social innovation generally.

-- Bringing Design Thinking to Changemaker Campus, downloadable PDF
+- Bringing Design Thinking to a Changemaker Campus: download PDF

-- A review of literature discussing applications of design thinking in global health by Dr. Alessandra Bazzano, Professor of Social Entrepreneurship and others.
-Read here.
+- A review of literature of HCD in health, discussing applications of design thinking in global health by Dr. Alessandra Bazzano, Professor of Social Entrepreneurship and others.

 - A training partnership with Liberty Kitchen and TopBox Food (the Design Krewe).

 - How to Host a Writing Retreat: Sponsored by the Ashoka U network based on writing retreats in 2018. (download pdf)